reactchina/react-china-logo/README.md

 ## Source

 The Sketch file contains 5 design candidates.
-Propoal `(C)` were elected thus created as a Symbol to be independently exportable.
+Propoal `(C)` was elected hence created as a Symbol to be independently exportable.